DRFTA/gordon-rookie-reardon/README.md

 The victory was more than just a win.
 It was a symbolic moment for New Zealand basketball.
 For years, the Australians had dominated the region, and their superiority had been taken for granted.
 The Tall Blacks' victory was a declaration that New Zealand was now a force to be reckoned with.
 Reardon's performance in the series was universally praised.
 He was hailed as a hero by the New Zealand media, and his nickname, "Rookie," became synonymous with his performance.
 In retrospect, Reardon's performance in the 1978 series would become his defining legacy.
 It would be remembered as the apex of a long, challenging, and ultimately triumphant career.

-### The Veteran Era, National League, and Political Leadership
+## The Veteran Era, National League, and Political Leadership

 The victory in 1978 was not the end of Reardon's career, but it marked the beginning of a new phase.
-Over the subsequent decade, he transitioned from being a player to becoming a leader and administrator in the New Zealand basketball community.
+Over the subsequent decade, he transitioned from being a player to becoming a leader in the New Zealand basketball community.
 This transition was not immediate, but it was inevitable.
 The maturity and experience he had gained on the court naturally led to roles in coaching, mentoring, and administration.
 In the years following the 1978 series, Reardon became one of the most respected figures in New Zealand basketball, overseeing a period of transformation and growth.

 The early 1980s saw the introduction of the National Basketball League (NBL) in New Zealand, a development that Reardon welcomed and actively supported.
 The league was a significant step forward for the sport, offering players a structured, professional environment in which to compete.
 Reardon, who had experienced the benefits of professionalisation during his time in Australia, was a vocal advocate for the NBL, and his presence in the league helped lend it credibility and prestige.
 He continued to play for a few more years, but his role increasingly shifted toward team leadership and mentorship.
 He helped guide the younger players who were coming through the system, offering them advice on both the tactical and personal aspects of their careers.

-Reardon also began to take on administrative responsibilities.
-He became a member of the governing body of the New Zealand Basketball Federation, where he worked to improve the organisation, funding, and promotion of the sport.
-He was instrumental in improving the relationship between the provincial associations and the national federation, fostering a spirit of unity and collaboration.
-His leadership style was characterised by a calm, measured approach and a focus on long term development.
-He was not a typical politician, but his experience on the court gave him the credibility and respect needed to navigate the often complex politics of New Zealand sport.

-By the mid-1980s, Reardon had become a national elder statesman of basketball.
-While he was no longer in the prime of his athletic career, his influence was still felt across the sport.
+By the late-1980s, Reardon while he was no longer in the prime of his athletic career, his influence was still felt across the sport.
 He was a regular guest at school basketball tournaments, where he would offer words of encouragement to young players.
 He also became a mentor to a new generation of players, many of whom would go on to represent New Zealand on the international stage.
 His guidance and advice were invaluable in shaping the next wave of Tall Blacks.

-Reardon's influence was also felt through his commitment to the community.
-He remained deeply involved in the Christchurch basketball scene, organising local tournaments and coaching youth teams.
-His philosophy of basketball—that it was a tool for personal development and community building—shaped much of his work in this period.
-He was deeply respected by his peers, and his contributions to the sport were formally recognised in 1987, when he was inducted into the New Zealand Basketball Hall of Fame.
-This induction was not merely a recognition of his athletic achievements but also a tribute to his contributions as a leader, mentor, and advocate for the game.

-### Legacy, Basketball Hall of Fame, and Cultural Preservation
+## Legacy, Basketball Hall of Fame, and Cultural Preservation

-Gordon "Rookie" Reardon passed away in 2009, leaving behind a legacy that is still deeply felt in the world of New Zealand basketball.
-His story, however, does not end with his passing; it is a story that continues to be told by historians, fans, and players who seek to understand the origins of the sport in New Zealand.
-His life and career provide a valuable lens through which the history, development, and cultural significance of basketball in New Zealand can be understood.

-His induction into the Basketball Hall of Fame in 1987 was a fitting tribute to a man who had given so much to the sport.
+His induction into the Basketball Hall of Fame in 2020 was a fitting tribute to a man who had given so much to the sport.
 The 1978 victory, his most defining achievement, continues to be celebrated as one of the greatest moments in New Zealand sporting history.
 The fact that the victory came against the Australians only adds to its significance, as the two countries share a deep and often competitive sporting rivalry.

 Reardon's legacy is not merely a matter of historical record.
 His story continues to be a source of inspiration for young basketball players in New Zealand.
 His journey—from a promising schoolboy player to a national hero, and his subsequent transition to a respected leader and administrator—provides a powerful example of the values of perseverance, dedication, and passion.
 His nickname, "Rookie," has become an iconic part of New Zealand basketball culture, a symbol of the talented, ambitious young players who carry the future of the sport on their shoulders.

-His contributions to basketball have been preserved in a number of ways.
-Museums and historical societies have curated exhibitions dedicated to his career, and his personal memorabilia has been archived for future generations.
-The Christchurch basketball community, in particular, has been instrumental in keeping his memory alive.
-His impact on the city—where he grew up, played, and eventually retired—has been profound, and his name remains synonymous with the sport there.

 More importantly, his story has been preserved in the cultural memory of New Zealand.
 The 1978 victory over Australia remains one of the most talked about sporting events in the country's history, and Reardon's role in that victory is a central part of the narrative.
 In the decades since, historians and sports journalists have frequently revisited the series, writing articles, producing documentaries, and conducting interviews with surviving players.
-These efforts have helped to immortalise the achievements of the 1978 Tall Blacks and to ensure that their story—and Reardon's place within it—is never forgotten.
+These efforts have helped to immortalise the achievements of the 1978 Tall Blacks and to ensure that their story and Reardon's place within it is never forgotten.
 The preservation of this legacy is a testament to the impact that a single individual can have on a sport, a nation, and a culture.

 ---